vignesh0025-zz/Laravel-5.2-Openshift-Quickstart/README.md

 - see __.openshift/nginx.conf.erb__ for nginx server configuration

 ### Local .env file
-Copy paste .env.example to .env and make your changes to it. __.env file will not be included in GIT!!.
+Copy paste .env.example to .env and make your changes to it. __.env__ file will not be included in GIT.
 Also make sure to include the variables to be assigned, incase you work in team.

 ### Local vs. Remote Development ###
 This Laravel QuickStart provides separate `.env` configuration files for both local and